Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Get-AzEventHubSchemaGroup.md

 # Get-AzEventHubSchemaGroup

 ## SYNOPSIS
-Gets the details of an EventHub Schema group
+Gets details of an EventHub schema group

 ## SYNTAX